 Here we have video examples of the most common, effective, or just most interesting (in our opinion!)
 Throwing and Nage-Waza Training Techniques

 Click on the image to follow one link... or the button to follow another (opens in new page)

 Much of the training in throwing is done co-operatively with a partner, to build and refine technique.
 However, throwing a fully resisting opponent is no easy matter.
 In order to execute a throw, the Judoka needs to control their opponent, which requires movement, and an awareness and execution of gripping strategy.

 Click HERE to get a great written perspective on Kumi-Kata, or below for our video page...

 Elegant and suitably difficult to master, Tai-Otoshi is a devastating hand-throw.

 Click the image to see an excellent demonstration video, or the button below for instruction from the master of the Tai-otoshi, Neil Adams.
-Additionally click HERE to see how to do a leg-trap and pop version!
+Additionally click HERE to see how to do a drop-knee version!